 Strengthening Family Bonds

-Possibly the greatest lasting value derived from a family charter is the opportunity for better communication, driven in part by regular meetings (as noted above).
+Possibly one of the greatest lasting value derived from a family charter is the opportunity for better communication, driven in part by regular meetings (as noted above).
 The key is to be transparent and involve everyone in discussions about the company and the family-business intersection.
 For instance, you might use your family meetings to talk through business activities such as increased or decreased profits, top-level hiring decisions, core business strategy, mergers and acquisitions, or large investments.

 Be sure to include spouses in the meetings.
 Poor communication can engender a lack of trust between individuals and between branches of your family tree.
 You might even go as far as to include language in your charter that guides future generations to bring new spouses into the discussions early on.
 Your charter might also recommend pre-nuptial agreements, or that spousal codicils are written in parallel to internal family agreements and trusts.
 That way spouses have at least some voice for themselves and their branch of future descendants.